 For example, Philippians 2:5 instructs, “Have this mind among yourselves, which is yours in Christ Jesus, who, though he was in the form of God, did not count equality with God a thing to be grasped, but emptied himself, by taking the form of a servant, being born in the likeness of men.”
 We can always apply Romans 12:2, which says, “Do not be conformed to this world, but be transformed by the renewal of your mind, that by testing you may discern what is the will of God, what is good and acceptable and perfect.”

-If you are considering God’s next call in your life, a practical next step might be to download a free excerpt of Don Parrott’s book “I Want to Make a Difference Now!” available as a resource at the bottom of the home page.
+If you are considering God’s next call in your life, a practical next step might be to read Don Parrott’s book “I Want to Make a Difference Now!” available here.